v-ulneve/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 `Get-ADFSAccountActivity user@contoso.com`

   Properties:
-    - BadPwdCountFamiliar: Incremented when an authentication is successful from a known location.
+    - BadPwdCountFamiliar: Incremented when an authentication is unsuccessful from a known location.
     - BadPwdCountUnknown: Incremented when an authentication is unsuccessful from an unknown location
     - LastFailedAuthFamiliar: If authentication was unsuccessful from a familiar location, LastFailedAuthUnknown is set to time of unsuccessful authentication
     - LastFailedAuthUnknown: If authentication was unsuccessful from an unknown location, LastFailedAuthUnknown is set to time of unsuccessful authentication